Home / Mis-sold Pensions / Final Salary Pension Transfer Claims

 Anyone tempted to transfer their final salary pension should approach their decision with caution and understand the risks involved first.

-Can I claim on a West Yorkshire Pension Fund transfer?
+Can I Claim On A West Yorkshire Pension Fund Transfer?

 If you worked for the local authorities in West Yorkshire you may have had a defined benefit pension or final pension provided by the West Yorkshire Pension Fund Scheme.